nzrst/wordle-solver/README.md

 The first script builds statistics of letters across the entire word.
 The second script builds statistics of letters in specific slots.

+The results of the statistics are dependant on the dictionary used, not all wordle clones use the same dictionaries!
+Each script has more detailed instructions and comments through out.

 Run the whole script as-is:
 	python3 wordle-solver-1.py